grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Yeah, Shakes says he is going to do the welding on the _Gnat_, Chips wants to keep working on the _Prospect's_ patch."

-"Thank god she came to her senses."
+"I'm glad she came to her fucking senses."

 "Her senses had little to do with it."